-Life Jacket Laws in New Mexico
+New Mexico’s Life Jacket Laws

-All boats must carry a Coast Guard-approved, wearable lifejacket of proper size for each person on board or being pulled as a skier, plus one Coast Guard-approved throwable device, cushion or ring buoy.
+New Mexico’s life jacket laws require that all boats must carry a Coast Guard-approved, wearable lifejacket of proper size for each person on board or being pulled as a skier, plus one Coast Guard-approved throwable device, cushion or ring buoy.

 A throwable flotation device is not required for personal watercraft, kayaks, canoes, paddleboards, or rubber rafts.